David-Durst/embeddedHaskellAetherling/theory/Basic.md

 1. preserves time matching
 2. preserves producer-consumer rate matching
 3. trades-off time and area.
-Applying the slowdown rewrite rules decrease time without decreasing area.
+Applying the slowdown rewrite rules decrease time without decreasing area. **Note: this can't be proven, see below.**

 ### Slowdown Impact On Time And Area
 Before proving the properties, we must formalize the impact of the slowdown rewrite rule on length, time, throughput.